UtahRETC/JavaProgrammer1Class2017/modules/review_02/review_02_homework.md

 http://www.ask8ball.net/

 Below is sample output of what you might see when running your program.
-Your output style and text should be the same:
+Your output style and text should be the same as what we have provided below:

 ```text
 MAGIC 8-BALL SAYS: Yes definitely